-“In some ways, the class-wide scheduling of fentanyl analogues is Drug War Theater—it makes it look like we’re ‘doing something’ about fentanyl,” Dr. Sheila Vakharia, deputy director of the Department of Research and Academic Engagement at DPA, wrote on Twitter.
+“In some ways, the class-wide scheduling of fentanyl analogs is Drug War Theater—it makes it look like we’re ‘doing something’ about fentanyl,” Dr. Sheila Vakharia, deputy director of the Department of Research and Academic Engagement at DPA, wrote on Twitter.
 “Even while there’s already laws on the books at their disposal.
 They just don’t want to have to work to prove their cases.”

-Vakharia explained that the policy puts the burden on defendants to prove that a fentanyl analogue is not dangerous or illicit.
+Vakharia explained that the policy puts the burden on defendants to prove that a fentanyl analog is not dangerous or illicit.
 Meanwhile, prosecutors and courts are given much broader power to prosecute people and impose heavy sentences.

 An earlier report by DPA, which studied federal fentanyl cases since 2016, additionally found troubling disparities in enforcement.
 Three out of four people prosecuted were Black or Hispanic, and roughly half were low-level sellers or couriers.